FlaskSimpleAuth Documentation

 types, when used for parameters,

-flask special objects, environ
+result in the request, session, g flask special objects, environ WSGI

 parameter, the current authenticated user, the current application, the cookie value,